AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 ---
 # Workflow for Using the DSP Integration with [!DNL Tealium]

-You can share your organization's first-party data from the [!DNL Tealium] customer data platform using the [!DNL Amazon Web Services] (AWS) firehose connector.
+You can share your organization's first-party hashed email IDs from the [!DNL Tealium] customer data platform using the [!DNL Amazon Web Services] (AWS) firehose connector.
 There are four steps to share data from Tealium with DSP:

 1. [Create an audience source in DSP](#source-create).